 Tamar says that non-GMO/organic, unprocessed soy products like tempeh and tofu are a great way to get plant-based protein, though she recommends avoiding any highly processed forms of soy.
 Tofu and tempeh in particular, she explains, "may have additional health benefits because the beneficial bacteria from the fermentation process help support nutrient absorption and the digestibility of soy."
 It's super versatile and can be used in a variety of ways as a meat substitute in many traditional dishes, with 6 slices of tempeh having 11 grams of protein.

 A fan favorite, Vanessa says this tiny soybean packs a powerful amount of protein—weighing in at 17g per cup, with 8 grams of fat.
 You can eat it alone, or toss it into your favorite stir fry for added yum.
 Vanessa says, "I like to use soy crumbles, broccoli slaw, edamame, and mushrooms, which can give you a sense of fullness.
 The water and fiber from the vegetables, protein/ and fat will help keep you full."

-Along with tempeh, tofu considered a go-to meat substitute for vegetarians, Also known as bean curd, is made of coagulated soymilk and is available in a variety of textures and firmness.
-Vanessa says that since it's soy-based, it's not for everyday consumption, but that it's very filling and lean, at about 10 grams of protein per half cup.
+Along with tempeh, tofu is considered a go-to meat substitute for vegetarians, Also known as bean curd, it is made of coagulated soymilk and is available in a variety of textures and firmness.
+Vanessa says that since it's soy-based, it's not for everyday consumption, but that it's very filling and lean, at about 10 grams of protein per half-cup.